amank710/Branch-Coverage-Plus-Plus/README.md

         @Instrument(YourClass.class)
     ```

-3. Upload the source file and test file to our website
+3. Upload the source file and test file to our website:

     a.
 To upload the source and test file, open `localhost:3000` in your browser.

     b.
 Upload the code file and test file.
 Wait for the following messages to appear: ` Code file uploaded and saved.`
     and `Test file uploaded and saved.`

     c.
 Select, the `Process Data` button, which will navigate you to page displaying paths that were missed during the test

     d.
 In the tab `Uncovered Paths`, you will see specific sequences of paths that were not hit during the analysis.

     e.
 Using the right-hand navigation bar, in the `Chart` tab, you will see the frequency of how many times each line
     was hit

     f.
 We have prepared a sample source file and test file for your convenience in `sandbox/test_classes/` called
     `Demo.java` and `DemoTest.java` respectively
         i.
 In `Demo.foo`, we demonstrate our capability of filtering out unsatisfiable paths.
 The conditional on line